For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Youth plan

-As a responsible employer, the Group has committed to a Youth Plan to collectively welcome and support the younger generations.
-Through this plan, the Group aims to act as a bridge between the world of education and the professional world, and to reaffirm its ambition as a responsible employer by actively taking part in the inclusion, provision of equal opportunities and employment of young people, wherever they are.
+To this end, the Group has committed to a Youth Plan to collectively welcome and support the younger generations.
+With this plan, the Group aims to act as a bridge between the academic and professional worlds, and to reaffirm its ambition of acting as a responsible employer by actively taking part in inclusion, the provision of equal opportunities and the employment of young people, wherever they are.

 Internships, work-study programmes, ICV & other youth contracts